 How many teams can my individual account belong to?

 As many as you like.
 There is no limit on how many teams you can create or belong to.

 Teams can have an unlimited number of public repositories.
 Like individual accounts, teams have a limited number of users of private repositories.
 The plan associated with the team specifies how many users can access private repositories.
 For more information, see Plans and billing.

 Can I control which team members can access which team repositories?

 Just as with an individual account, you can create groups that control access to the team repositories.
-For details on using groups in your team, see Manage groups.
+For details on using groups in your team, see Organize groups for your repositories.